emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 RPG Maker MV Cheat Menu Plugin
 ==============================

 I've created a plugin for RPG Maker MV that allows users to access a Cheat Menu in game.
-The controls are all input via the number keys \[0\]\-\[9\] (not the NUMPAD).
+The controls are all input via the number keys \[0\]\-\[9\] (not the NUMPAD) or the mouse.

 Open the Menu by pressing the \[1\] Key.
 Move menu to different positions with \` (key with tilde ~)
 Scroll between cheats with \[2\] and \[3\] Keys.
 Any \[#\] indicates a number key to press to cause an action, if you don't want to click.

-The menu can also be interacted with by clicking (everything except opening can be done with the mouse).
+The menu can also be interacted with by clicking (everything except opening the menu can be done with the mouse).
-Edit: Controls are much move intuitive now, everything is left click and clickable elements will be highlighted on hover over.
+Clicking is done with left click and clickable elements will be highlighted on hover over.

 Available Cheats Are
 --------------------

 * God Mode for any Actor (infinite hp and mp, skills shouldn't cost anything)
-* Set Enemy HP to 0 hp or 1 hp
+* Set Enemy/Party HP to 0 hp or 1 hp, Party Full Recover (HP, MP, Status)
 * Toggle No Clip
 * Edit Exp
 * Edit Stats